clintcolding/clintcolding.github.io/_posts/2017-07-10-quick-tip-navigate-datastore.md

 ~~~

 After that you can `dir`, `Copy-DatastoreItem`, `Remove-Item`, etc. Basically any command you can run against a file system, you can run against a datastore.

+It comes in handy quite a bit, I've even wrapped it in time saving [function](https://github.com/clintcolding/TheToolbox/blob/master/Map-Datastore.ps1).